deepin-community/ceph/doc/rados/operations/health-checks.rst

 that aren't seeing scrub errors, a count of read repairs is maintained.
 If it exceeds a config value threshold *mon_osd_warn_num_repaired* default 10, this health warning is generated.

-In order to allow clearing of the warning, a new command ``ceph tell osd.# clear_shards_repaired [count]`` has been added.
-By default it will set the repair count to 0.
-If the administrator wanted to re-enable the warning if any additional repairs are performed you can provide a value to the command and specify the value of ``mon_osd_warn_num_repaired``.
-This command will be replaced in future releases by the health mute/unmute feature.

 LARGE_OMAP_OBJECTS
 __________________